PXLRoboticsLab/AMOROSO_RTAB_Map/README.md

 start_rtabmap_rgbd.sh
 ```

 Recommended: Read the source code of the scripts to understand what they do, what other launch scripts they invoke, what arguments they take, and how they work.
-This knowledge will help you debug any future issues you may encounter. :nerd_face:.
+This knowledge will help you debug any future issues you may encounter :nerd_face:.
 If you need more information on RTAB-Map, check out the [RTAB-Map ROS Wiki](http://wiki.ros.org/rtabmap_ros).